The unreasonable power of embracing paradox – How uncommon results are birthed

-Uncommon: It’s my hope that this post unravels this common assumption about success because, left unaddressed, it becomes a subtle psychological gash that hemorrhages one’s hope (and chances) of producing extraordinary results.
+Uncommon: It’s my hope that this post unravels this common assumption about success because, left unaddressed, it becomes a subtle psychological gash that hemorrhages one’s hope and the odds of producing extraordinary results.

 I believe most readers of this blog want to experience an uncommon life of their own making.
 But such a pursuit is often met with common advice that, well, leads to a very common life.
 If you’ve shared your “unreasonable” ambitions with the world, then chances are you’ve likely encountered counsel that fits the following model:

 In order to get ‘x’ you must be prepared to give up ‘y.’

 It’s the classic case of a false dichotomy — the misleading presentation of a situation in which only two alternatives are offered.
 We’re taught that we can have one OR the other, but never both.

 Bending the paradigm

 For many of us, two things have been drilled into us.
 The belief that: